 Founder of the eponymous clothing brand Temperley London, Somerset-born fashion designer Alice Temperley MBE is known and loved for her effortlessly elegant designs.
-She sat down with us to talk fashion, inspiration, and what the rest of 2021 has in store for her…
+She sat down with us to talk fashion, inspiration, and what the rest of the year has in store for her…

 Describe your interior style in three words.